9 Best French Press Coffee Makers of 2023

 ||SEE ON AMAZON|

 The Frieling Stainless Steel French Press is one of our favourite coffee makers.
 It is one of the most stylish (and most expensive) press pots we've selected.
-Just like the Francois et Mimi, the Frieling is 100% stainless steel, but, unlike the Mimi, the Frieling holds 36 oz. instead of only 12 oz.
+It is constructed from 100% stainless steel, and comes in sizes from 240 ml to 1.3 litres.

 It also features a double-walled interior, which makes it very effective at retaining heat.
 In addition to that, the Frieling’s two-stage filter fits more snugly into the chamber.
 With two Italian fine mesh screens, it's excellent at keeping out sediment (while letting in those coffee oils)